 Jill Pack: With the recent sale of the Laurels surgery on St Ann's Road, and others in North London, to the US company Operose/Centene I am concerned about how the Rutland House Surgery will be protected from a sale like this in the future.

-Mark: Who will decide when a face-toface appointment is necessary or appropriate?
+Mark: Who will decide when a face-to-face appointment is necessary or appropriate?

 Angie Buzzacott: read jill pack comments 47 practices have now been sold in this way , PPG needs to watch this carefully,